lazytrot/pydantic-settings-sources/docs/TESTING.md

 # Testing Guide

-This document describes the testing strategy and how to run tests for pydantic-settings-sources.
+This document describes the testing strategy and how to run tests for pydantic-settings-extra-sources.

 ## Python Version Support